-We are very heartened by the unwavering support from our shareholders during the year.
-To show our appreciation, the Board of Directors is pleased to propose a first and final one-tier tax-exempt dividend of 0.4 Singapore cents per share for the year ended 31 December 2022.
-The dividend will be paid out to shareholders upon approval at the annual general meeting.
+The Board of Directors is pleased to propose a first and final one-tier tax-exempt dividend of 0.3 Singapore cent per share for the financial year ended 31 December 2023.
+The dividend will be paid out to shareholders subject to approval at the forthcoming annual general meeting.